lafreak/bango-sdk/README.md

 using namespace bango::network;

 // Class that will be created when new client is connected.
-// Must inherit from wrtiable. struct User : public writable {
+// Must inherit from wrtiable and authorizable. struct User : public writable, public authorizable {
     using writable::writable;
 }